puppetlabs/puppet-docs/source/pe/3.7/r10k_run.md

 r10k deploy display -p --detail production vmwr webrefactor
 ~~~

-The above example will display details on the modules for your production, vmwr, and webrefactor environments.
+The above example displays details on the modules for your production, vmwr, and webrefactor environments.